A Basic Guide to Financial Terms Related to Credit

 Here are some basic terms to know, especially when building or rebuilding your credit score.

-APR: Total cost of loan on an annual basis, including interest charges, annual fees, points, and other finance charges.
+APR: Total cost of the loan on an annual basis, including interest charges, annual fees, points, and other finance charges.

 Asset: Anything of monetary value, commercial or exchange value that is owned by a person or entity.